What happens when you are hungry?

 - Avoid added sugar like the plague it is.

-- Don’t eat junk food (packaged food).
+- Do not eat junk food (packaged food).
 Just don’t do it.

 - Olive oil is awesome.